MickyHCorbett/MorfLess/README.md

 # MorfLess

-A Python-based serverless blog/website architecture that runs in Amazon Web Services.
+A Python-based serverless blog/website architecture that runs in Amazon Web Services (AWS).
 MorfLess uses the PoliMorf schematic approach taking meta source files and parsing them into html files with associated linked archiecture.
 Supporting files (css, JavaScript etc) can be linked publicly.

 The initial version will deal with public links only.

 The website runs as a STATIC website with JS enhancements and an API search capability.
 MorfLess is not a web server application.
 It creates static content through the use of templates.

-## Basic Architecture
+## Description
 MorfLess is structured in two parts:
 - The core elements featuring S3 buckets and an AWS Step Function - parsing html, updating json files and JavaScript constants
 - Search lambda driven through API Gateway that returns data to the website